uom-resquant/modelling_book/docs/04-carpentry.md

 Notice that once we do the recoding and rerun the frequency distribution, you will see that we achieved what we wanted.
 Now, all those missing cases are not counted as zero.

 Summated scales like the one we created here are quick and not the most kosher way of combining several questions into a single measure.
 In research methods, you probably learnt that we often work with theoretical constructs that we do not observe directly (e.g., self-control, anomie, collective efficacy, etc.).
 We often call these **latent variables**.
 In order to study these constructs, we create measures or scales that are based on **observed variables** (those we actually include and ask in the survey).
 [This](https://www.ismanet.org/doctoryourspirit/pdfs/Beck-Depression-Inventory-BDI.pdf) is a famous measure of *depression* often used in research.
-As you can see we have different questions (our observed variables) that we think are related to our latent or not observed (directly) variable (*depression*).
-You can also see there are several items or questions all of which we researchers think are linked to depression in this scale.
+As you can see, we have different questions (our observed variables) that we think are related to our latent or not observed (directly) variable (*depression*).
+You can also see there are several items or questions, all of which we researchers think are linked to depression in this scale.
 If you provide positive answers to many of these questions, we may think that you have this unobserved thing we call *depression*.

 When measuring latent variables, it is a good idea to have multiple items that all capture aspects of the unobserved variable we are really interested in measuring.
 There is a whole field of statistics that focuses on how to analyse if your observed variables are good indicators of your unobserved variable (**psychometry** is how we call this field in psychology) and also that focuses on how to best combine the answers to our observed variables in a single score (**latent variable modelling**).
 Some of the scores in the Crime Survey for England and Wales that you may use for your essay have been created with these more advanced methods (some of the measures on confidence in the police, for example).
 Summated scales are not really the best way to do this.
 However, these are more advanced topics that are covered in upper-level undergraduate or postgraduate courses.
 So, for now, we will use summated scales as a convenient, if imperfect, way of aggregating observed variables.